eIbrahim67/DigitalEstateHub/README.md

-# 📱 PropertyEase Mobile App
+# 📱 DigitalEstateHub Mobile App

 ## 🏡 Smart Property Management, Trading, and Document Digitization

-PropertyEase is an AI-powered mobile application designed to simplify property management, buying, selling, and document digitization.
+DigitalEstateHub is an AI-powered mobile application designed to simplify property management, buying, selling, and document digitization.
 It integrates AI models for **price prediction, document scanning (OCR), and voice-to-text conversion** to enhance user experience.

 ---